leonitousconforti/effect-schema-migrators/README.md

 ## Non-Goals :wastebasket:

 - While the effect-schema-codegen package might work with any AST you throw at it, it is really designed to support ASTs generated from other schema types like json or swagger documents.
-These other schema formats can't support the more complex features of @effect/schema, so most of the time I pretend like they are there.
+These other schema formats can't support the more complex features of @effect/schema, so most of the time I pretend like they aren't there.
 For example, it will throw an error if you give it an AST transform node without an identifier annotation.
-This is intention.
+This is intentional.
 I have some ideas about how it could generate the correct code for an arbitrary transform node but thats not the point of the project.
 Non of these migrators are meant to be used like EffectSchema->OtherSchemaType->EffectSchema, they are just meant to assist with the initial migration from OtherSchema->EffectSchema

 ## Todo/Future :bulb: